hlwsmith/quickcast-script/README.md

 - `quickcast.sh -i 864x480 -o 240p -t youtube` -o 240p sets the output
   to YouTube, yea I don't have any uplink.
 This will also save a local .mkv copy.
-The -t means test so it wont really send the to YouTube but will also save a local .f4v of what would have been sent.
+The -t means test so it wont really send the stream to YouTube but will also save a local .f4v of what would have been sent.

 - `quickcast.sh -i 864x480 -o 240p -S youtube` Just like the previous
   example except not a test this time.
 Skip (-S) any other popup